ximerous/spacehaven-modloader/README.md

 5. When you're ready click "Launch Space Haven!" to play with mods.
 The mod loader will load the mods into the game, launch the game, and then unload them again when the game exits.

+6. Once you've played with a given set of mods, the loader will keep a quick launch file for them.
+The next time they will load a lot faster.
+If you want to develop your own mod or tweak one, you should always click on "Clear QuickLaunch file" before running the game, so your changes are taken into account.

 ## Known issues

 If you change the language or restart the game from within itself, the modloader will think the game has quit and will throw an error.
 Nothing permanent.